menu

 Of important note, Gold Beach is also a city of artists.
 Gold Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gold Beach’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Gold Beach telecommute to their jobs.
+Overall, about 21.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Gold Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Gold Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Compared to the rest of the country, citizens of Gold Beach spend much less time in their cars: on average, their commute to work is only 14.96 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Gold Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.77% of adults 25 and older in Gold Beach have a college degree.
+The percentage of adults in Gold Beach who are college-educated is close to the national average for all communities of 21.84%: 20.77% of the adults in Gold Beach have a bachelor's degree or advanced degree.

 The per capita income in Gold Beach in 2022 was $33,324, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $133,296 for a family of four.
 However, Gold Beach contains both very wealthy and poor people as well.